 Last year I blogged about my first ever proper sporting event, the 2017 Swim For Logan in aid of Cystic Fibrosis Trust.
-It’s a lovely 1-mile fun-swim for a great cause and people really enjoy it.
-However, when I did it, I was in the middle of a series of operations and on the day, I found it painful.
+It’s a lovely one-mile fun-swim for a great cause and people really enjoy it.
+However, when I did it, I was in the middle of a series of operations and I found it startlingly painful.
 Afterwards, a friend asked if we could do it again next year and although I’d spent most of the swim in a state of near panic, she’s my mate so I said yes.

-I managed to block it out of my mind for a whole year, until yesterday, when my friend texted to ask if I was doing it – holy crap – TOMORROW.
+I managed to block it out of my mind for a whole year, until yesterday, when the same friend texted to ask if I was doing it – holy crap – TOMORROW.

-Now, I really like friends who show up no matter what.
-Doesn’t matter if they’re clever or sporty, in a fancy outfit or jeans, or if they own a Jaguar or a rusty old bike: if they turn up they’re REAL.
+Now, I really value friends who show up no matter what.
+Doesn’t matter if they’re clever or sporty, in a fancy outfit or jeans, or if they own a Jaguar or a crappy old bike: if they turn up, they’re REAL.
 Any asshole can mwah-mwah kiss the air beside your head and call you “lovely” but not everyone’s prepared to get sweaty.
 So here’s my sporty mate, asking if I’m going to show up.
 Of course I am.

 Please don’t let it be as painful as last year.
-(It won’t be, for goodness sake, just get on with it…)
+Oh God, it’s going to be, I can feel it…

 First up, I have a cold.
 I’m a total snot monster.
 Clearly I’ll die.

 Secondly, I’ve been using my 15y/o cheapo wetsuit as a handbag and it’s knackered.
 (Yes, really.
 I take a camera with me and when I’m done taking photos, I shove the camera down the front.
 The neck of my wetsuit now yawns like a basking shark’s mouth.
 This is NO GOOD for any kind of fast swimming.
 Or keeping warm.
 Or anything.)